finos/common-domain-model/documentation/source/contribution.rst

 Release note
 """"""""""""

 A release note should be provided with the proposed model change that concisely describes the high-level conceptual design, model changes and how to review.
-Please refer to the `Release Note Style Guide <#content-of-release-notes>`_ for further guidance on editing release notes.
+Please refer to the :ref:`content-of-release-notes` for further guidance on editing release notes.

 Reviewing model changes
 ^^^^^^^^^^^^^^^^^^^^^^^